In fiction, and Role Playing Games

 - "Fomalhaut", named after a star, is common in Final Fantasy games.

-- "Boomstick" for shotguns, popularized by Evil Dead.
+- "Boomstick" for shotguns, popularized by Army of Darkness.

 - "Bertha" is the stock name for a really big artillery piece, after the German WWI-era humongous howitzer.

 - 108 beads, gems, birthstones, any part of a monster.